alexcu2718/fdf/README.md

 ### Key Optimisations

 - **getdents64: Optimised the Linux/Android-specific directory reading by significantly reducing the number of getdents system calls.
-This approach enables single-pass reads for small directories and reduces getdents invocations by roughly 50% in testing.
-See the skip code(or follow link) [in src/fs/iter.rs](./src/fs/iter.rs#L195)**

 - **find_char_in_word/find_last_char_in_word**: Locates the first/last occurrence of a byte in a 64-bit word using SWAR (SIMD within a register), implemented as a const function